julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-for-front-door.md

 ---

 ## ✦ 16.
 Rosemary (Rosmarinus officinalis)
 “Where rosemary grows, the woman rules.”
 It was planted by thresholds for fidelity and strength.
+Check out **[Rosemary- Witchy Plant to Guard the Front Door](/rowan-trees-front-door-old-world-folklore/)**.

 - Folklore: Brides carried it, but it was also burned at doorways during plague times.
 - Magic: Memory, love, purification.